Melapress/wp-security-audit-log/readme.txt

 == Changelog ==

+= 4.1.3.2 (2020-08-14) =

+* **Improvement**
+	* Released extension [WP Activity Log for WooCommerce](https://wordpress.org/plugins/wp-activity-log-for-woocommerce/) update 1.1 (improved logging etc).

+* **Bug fixes**
+	* The orders details in WooCommerce were not being added to the order ([Support ticket](https://wordpress.org/support/topic/update-4-1-31-broken-woocommerce-urgent/)).
+	* An empty space was added to the top of the WordPress admin menu.
+	* Third party plugins extensions notification not showing in the activity log viewer.
+	* Thurd party plugins extension help text was shown on the wrong pages.

 = 4.1.3 (2020-08-11) =

 Release notes: [WP Activity Log 4.1.3: New extension for WooCommerce & other updates](https://wpactivitylog.com/wsal-4-1-3/)